Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams

-Remarkably, determining a first-principle and accurate theory for the dynamics of an electron in an external electromagnetic field of arbitrary intensity is still one of the most fundamental outstanding problems in electrodynamics, with only sparse experimental studies reported to date at ultra-high intensities \cite{Poder:2018, Cole:2018, Yan:2017}.
-SF-QED phenomena (including non-linear Inverse Compton Scattering (ICS) \cite{Bula:1996,Sarri:2014,Yan:2017}, quantum radiation reaction \cite{Poder:2018,Cole:2018}, and Breit-Wheeler pair production \cite{Burke:1997}) are strongly dependent on laser intensity, which thus must be reliably determined to allow for a meaningful comparison between experimental results and different, sometimes competing, theoretical models.
+Remarkably, formulation and calculation of a first-principle and accurate theory for the dynamics of an electron in an external electromagnetic field of arbitrary intensity is still one of the most fundamental outstanding problems in electrodynamics, with only sparse experimental studies reported to date at ultra-high intensities \cite{Poder:2018, Cole:2018, Yan:2017}.
+SFQED phenomena (including non-linear Inverse Compton Scattering (ICS) \cite{Bula:1996,Sarri:2014,Yan:2017,Acosta:2021}, quantum radiation reaction \cite{Poder:2018,Cole:2018}, and Breit-Wheeler pair production \cite{Burke:1997}) are strongly dependent on laser intensity, which thus must be reliably determined to allow for a meaningful comparison between experimental results and different, sometimes competing, theoretical models.

 The intensity of a focussed high-power laser can be indirectly inferred from separate measurements of its energy, pulse duration, and focal spot size \cite{Yanovsky:2008}, with the latter often measured only at a reduced power.
-This procedure is prone to significant uncertainties, and neglects some potentially important factors such as the presence of longitudinal fields in the tight focus of the laser \cite{Salamin2007} and possible electron-laser misalignment.
+This procedure is prone to significant uncertainties, and neglects some potentially important factors such as the presence of longitudinal fields in the tight focus of the laser \cite{Salamin2007} and possible electron-laser spatio-temporal misalignment.
 Alternative approaches involving photo-ionization of low-density gases \cite{LHuillier:1983,Hetzheim:2009} or measurement of the spatial profile of Thomson-scattered electrons \cite{Gao:2006, Ravichandran:2023} have also been proposed to determine the peak laser intensity, but are of limited applicability for the on-shot measurement of laser intensity in a SFQED experiment.